jskov/action-nexus-publish/README.md

 ## Simple(r) and Transparent

-The Action does the same as the publishing plugins of Gradle and Maven (or near enough).
+The Action does the same as the publishing plugins of Maven and Gradle (or near enough).
 But it does so in less than 1kLOC self-contained java that any (java) programmer should be able to verify the logic of.

-When using a plugin in Gradle or Maven, all other plugins (and potentially any dependency jar used for compilation/testing) will have access to your GPG signing key and your credentials for MavenCentral.
+When using a plugin in Maven or Gradle, all other activated plugins (and potentially any dependency jar used for compilation/testing) will be able to exfiltrate your GPG signing key and MavenCentral credentials.

 Depending on your level of paranoia this may be OK.
 Or it could be a problem.